holochain/docs-pages/src/pages/get-started/index.md

 That gets the basic network set up out of the way.
 Now let's prep a constant to hold our "long comment" and a variable to keep track of whether an error occurred before we add the actual constraints that we want to test.

-Just below the `await scenario.shareAllAgents(); line, Lets start by creating a string that is longer than 140 characters and assigning it to a constant:
+Just below the `await scenario.shareAllAgents();` line, create a string that is longer than 140 characters and assigning it to a constant:

 ```javascript
 // Create a string longer than 140 characters
 const longCommentContent = Array(142).join("a");
 ```

-Directly after that line, write the following assertion:
+Directly after that line, add the following assertion:

 ```javascript
 // Trying to create a Comment with content longer than 140 characters should throw an error
 await expect(() => createComment(alice.cells[0], longCommentContent)).rejects.toThrowError();
 ```

-This is testing whether the `createComment` function properly throws an error when attempting to create a comment that is too long.
+This tests whether the `createComment` function properly throws an error when attempting to create a comment that is too long.

 `alice.cells[0]` represents the first cell of the 'alice' agent, which might mean the first application, or component of an application if there are multiple DNAs, Alice can operate within.